Zjl1204/learngit/readme.txt

 //	learn git
 today is 2018/08/23
-Git is a version control system.
+Git is a distributed version control system.
-Git is a free software.
+Git is free software.